Crime in Atlanta: Homicide

 Fulton County District Attorney Paul Howard said that 17% of 2014 homicides in the county were gang-related.
 In Atlanta, guns were involved in 82% of homicide cases.
 In July 2016, in an attempt to combat an increase in homicide, the city began Operation Whiplash, with additional police officers and other resources assigned to 33 "challenging and crime-ridden" neighborhoods in the city.

+Homicide investigations have increased in the city for three consecutive years (excluding 2020 due to the COVID-19 pandemic) from 2019 to 2022.
+In 2022, Atlanta police investigated 170 homicides which is the most since 1996.
+In 2023, the Atlanta Police Department implemented Operation Heatwave which is a strategic initiative to remove more dangerous drugs, guns, and gangs from the streets of Atlanta.
+In 2023, homicides dropped to 135, down 22% from 2022.

 Gang crime

-Street gangs of various levels of sophistication have had a presence in the city since the late 1970s.
+Street gangs of various levels of sophistication have had a notable presence in the city since the late 1970s.
 In 2015, Atlanta police were tracking about 192 gangs, more than double the number identified six years earlier.
-The supervisor of the FBI's Atlanta Safe Streets Gang Task Force said in 2016 that more than half of violent crime in the city involved gang members.
 In addition to violent crime, drug dealing, and carjacking, some Atlanta gangs commit identity theft and credit card fraud.
+A 2024 survey revealed that gang membership is up 80% in Georgia since 2018, largely drive by recruitment of young Black men.
+Also, gang-on-gang rivalries and violence is a major problem in the Atlanta area and state.

+The gang problem in Atlanta is more dynamic because some gang operations in the area are sponsored by popular local artists in the hip-hop music industry.
+For example, Atlanta based artists Young Thug, YFN Lucci, and Gunna were indicted on serious gang-related charges.
+In 2022, there was a 200% increase in gang-related charges in the city.
+In 2023, Money Inc named Atlanta the third worst gang city in the U.S. Also in 2023, the Georgia Bureau of Investigation (GBI) Gang Task Force counted about 1,000 gangs in the Atlanta area and stated they are responsible for at least 70% of all crime.
+The GBI Gang Task Force collaborates with Atlanta police to dismantle gang activity in the area.

 Human trafficking

-Atlanta is now a major transportation hub when it comes to trafficking young girls from Mexico and is one of the fourteen U.S. cities with the highest levels of sex trafficking of children.
+Atlanta is now a major transportation hub when it comes to trafficking young girls from Mexico, and is one of the top three U.S. cities with the highest levels of sex trafficking of children.